 Hospitalists, who are board certified or board eligible, coordinate care with all specialists involved and with the overall healthcare team and provide patients with regular updates regarding their progress.
 The primary care physician is notified when the patient is admitted and when the patient is discharged.
 At discharge, the patient’s personal physician resumes his or her medical care.

 One advantage of having a hospitalist manage a patient’s care is that they are highly expert in caring for complicated hospitalized patients.
 They are also more available to meet with family members, follow up on tests, answer nurses' questions and simply deal with problems that may arise.
 In many instances, hospitalists may see a patient more than once a day to assure that care is going according to plan and to explain test findings to patients and family members.
-Since there is hospitalist coverage 24 hours, they are able to track critical test results and order necessary follow-up tests promptly.

 Since the hospitalist's "office" is the hospital, they are also more familiar with the hospital's policies and activities.
 Many hospitalists are involved in various hospital committees and assist in improving important areas such as patient safety, medical error reduction, effective communication between physicians and staff, and cost effective patient care.

 For more information contact the Hospitalists at 631-686-7654.